-To help you decide, let’s look at how both analytics titans pair up against one another in terms of features, customizability, cost, and overall usage.
+To help you decide, let’s look at how both analytics titans pair up against one another in terms of features, how well they can be customised, cost, and overall usage.

 Sometimes, HubSpot and GA pull different-looking data for the same searches.
 But don’t worry — here’s why.